Nico-Curti/FiloBluService/README.md

 ### Acknowledgment

 Thanks goes to the BiMind company for their collaboration in the development of this project.
-An important thanks goes to [Alessandro Fabbri](https://github.com/allefabbri) for the important support in the development of the service manager application.
+A big thank goes to [Alessandro Fabbri](https://github.com/allefabbri) for the important support in the development of the service manager application.